rory619/SOCProj/index.md

 ## **Template VGA Design**
 ### **Project Set-Up**
-I am using a VGA Colour stripes file to change the picture that is being generated onto the screen Summarise the project set-up and design flow.
+I am using a VGA Colour stripes file in VIVADO to change the picture that is being generated onto the screen.
+Summarise the project set-up and design flow.
 Include a screenshot of your own set-up, for example see the image of my Project Summary window below.
 Guideline 1 short paragraph.
 ![Screenshot 2024-12-10 130838](https://github.com/user-attachments/assets/dd7d259b-340a-4bc8-baed-45240e5426dd)

 ### **Template Code**
 For the original colour stripes file, the module generates vertical stripes based on the row number on a VGA screen.
 Each stripe has a different color, cycling through black, blue, green, cyan, red, magenta, yellow, and white.
 The logic checks the row position (row) and determines the color to display for that row.
 The output colors are updated based on the clock, with asynchronous reset behavior to ensure the RGB values are initially set to black.
+It will display several different stripes to the screen.
 Outline the structure and design of the Verilog code templates you were given.
 What do they do?
 Include reference to how a VGA interface works.
 Guideline: 2/3 short paragraphs, consider including screenshot(s).
 This is the waveform generated from the behavioural simulation after running simulation: